another-wes/random-flashcards/README.md

 		* `unanswered`: an array tracking the indices of entries in `cards` that have already been asked.
 This allows a new, non-repeat index to be randomly selected in constant time, instead of the time complexity growing.
 		* `deckMode`: an integer independently tracking the option selected in SourceOptions, so Game can fetch more questions independently when `unanswered` is empty.
 		* `selected`: an integer represented the position of the selection in the `cards` array.
 Used to access the data each time Flashcard is rendered, and also to prune an option from `unanswered`.
-	  In addition to , also renders a message showing the current score.
+	  In addition to rendering Flashcards and SourceOptions, Game also renders a message showing the current score.

 	- *Flashcard*: Shows, as specified, a category, a question and an answer.
 The answer is on the back, alongside the "yes" and "no" buttons for the user.
 	  Performs most of the logic for formatting and rephrasing questions.